namtoki/English/wordlist.md

 youngster:                          The youngsters scattered on the court when they began to play dodgeball.
 youthful:                           The actor still retains his youthful charm. zebra*:                             For the safety of zebras and giraffes, we need to seal both gates.
-pronunciation:
-species:
-substance*(material, stuff):        in substance
-wisdom:
-canser:
-fist:
-flesh*:
-limb*:                              on four limb
-ricovery:
-thirst:
-ambition:
-anxiety:
-appetite*:                          have a good appetite
-caution:
-concentration:
-confession:
-conscience*:                        have a conscience consciousness*:                     lose consciousness
-consideration:                      The suggestions that have been offered are under consideration by our board members. cruelty*(abuse):                    cruelty to animals
-curiosity:                          out of curiosity
-enjoyment:                          with enjoyment
-enthusiasm:
-envy:
-expectation:
-grief*(sad, sorrowful, gloomy):     feel grief at ,,, hatred*:                            have a hatred for ,,,
-ignorance:
-impulse:
-instinct:
-intent:
-jealousy:
-madness:
-notion:
-rage:
-resolution:
-restraint*(inhibition,suppression): He showed great restraint in not responding to the provocation.
-sadness:
-scent:
-sorrow*(grief, sadness):            feel sorrow spite*(malice):
-tension:
-acting:
-admiration*:                        with admiraion
-edition:
-episode:
-exhibition:                         All of the people taking part in this exhibition have worked long and hard to make it successful.
-fame:
-fiction:
-paragraph*:                         in the first paragraph of ,,, portrait*:
-publication: